cancerberoSgx/mirada/object2typescript/README.md

   * nodeName?: string: Name for the root type.

-  * arrayPolicy?: 'each' | 'first' | 'merge': first: only the first element will be examined and the output type willbe T[] where T describe the first element
+  * arrayType?: 'each' | 'first' | 'merge': first: only the first element will be examined and the output type willbe T[] where T describe the first element
   merge: similar to first, but all elements of the array are examined and their types will be merged according to these rules:
     1) if incompatible types are found [1, {a:2}] then union types are generated (number|{a:number})
     2) for object elements, their properties will be merged recursively: [{a:{b:'s'}}, {x:1,a:{c:new Date()}}] will generate {a:{b:string,c:Date},x:number}[]
   each: will generate a the exact tuple: [1, {a:2}] generates [number, {a:number}]

-  * objectRenderPolicy?: 'interface' | 'declareClass' | 'literalObject':
+  * objectTypePolicy?: 'interface' | 'declareClass' | 'literalObject':
     - interface: will generate an interface for each object using the property name for the interface name
     - declareClass is similar to interface but will generate declare class Foo { bar: Bar }